imgeng/image-cdn-wordpress/readme.txt

 * Based on the browser characteristics, ImageEngine will resize, compress and convert images to WebP, JPEG 2000, or AVIF.
 * The optimized image is delivered from the nearest ImageEngine CDN region.
 Subsequent requests are served instantly with WebP, JPEG 2000, or AVIF images and stored on ImageEngine's global CDN.

-Other static content like fonts, CSS and JavaScript are also optimized by applying Brotli or gzip compression.
+Other static content like fonts, CSS and JavaScript are also optimized by applying Brotli or gzip compression which dramatically reduces that size of heavy WordPress themes.

 = What Makes ImageEngine Better Than Other CDNs or Digital Asset Management Platforms? =